Axway/amplify-central/content/en/docs/get_actionable_insights/_index.md

 From the [Amplify platform](https://platform.axway.com) home page click **Dashboard**, and then click **API Observer** from the left navigation.
 You are directed to the dashboards in Amplify Central.

+Filter options are provided on each dashboard.

 ## API Usage

 Click **API Usage** to see an aggregated view of your API recent usage.
 This view is useful for monitoring traffic patterns and successes or failures over time.
   ![Example of API usage](/Images/central/api_usage.png)

-The view shows all transactions, successes, client errors, and server errors with the total number, percentage details, and trend (when **Compare to previous period** is selected).
+The view shows all transactions, successes, client errors, and server errors with the total number, percentage details, and trend (when **Compare to previous period** is selected) in the tiles across the top below the filter options.
 Click the **Compare to previous period** option to compare the current selected time range to the previous time range.
+You can compare the current week, month, or year to the previous week, month, or year to understand how your API usage is changing over time.

+Each item in the list also provides the average duration, maximum duration, and minimum duration.

-Click an item in the list to view the traffic information.
+Click an individual item to see the usage data of individual transactions of that API over time.

 ## App Usage

 Click **App Usage** to see an aggregated view of API usage in your organization grouped by app over time.
   ![Example of App usage](/Images/central/app_usage.png)

-The view shows all transactions, successes, client errors, and server errors with the total number, percentage details, and trend (when **Compare to previous period** is selected).
-Click the **Compare to previous period** option to compare the current selected time range to the previous time range.
+{{% getactionableinsights/api_app_usage %}}

-Click an item in the list to view the traffic information.
+Click an individual item to see the usage of APIs by that app over time.

 ## API Traffic